 The Fund is authorized to issue an unlimited number of redeemable units.
 Redeemable units issued and outstanding represent the capital of the Fund.
 The Fund is not subject to any internally or externally imposed restrictions on its capital.
-QuadReal manages the capital of the Fund in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.
-Clients may increase or decrease their participation in the Fund by purchasing or redeeming units on an opening date, which occurs the first business day of the calendar year.
-The CIO may, without notice, establish a purchase and/or redemption limit for a particular opening date.
-Unit issuances and redemptions occurring on dates other than the opening date are allocated on a proportional basis.
+The capital of the Fund is managed in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.

-The following is a summary of the changes in redeemable units outstanding for:
+The following is a summary of the changes in redeemable units outstanding during the year:

-2020 2019
+2021 2020

-(in number of units) (in number of units)
+of units # of units

+Outstanding, beginning of year 66.119 64.630

+Issued 6.249 4.162

-Outstanding, beginning of year Issued Issued on reinvestment of distributions Consolidation of units Redeemed 64.630 4.162 4.277 (4.277) (2.673) 68.373 6.557 2.970 (2.970) (10.300)
+Issued on reinvestment of distributions 1.915 4.277

+Consolidation of units (1.915) (4.277)

+Redeemed (17.467) (2.673)

-Outstanding, end of year 66.119 64.630
+Outstanding, end of year 54.901 66.119